South Africa Beach Holidays

-The first thing to clear up is that most of South Africa is NOT a year round beach holiday destination.
-Many people assume that we have a year-round warm climate everywhere in Africa.
-In fact, the Cape has a distinct winter climate from May to August.
+The first thing to clear up is that most of South Africa is NOT a year-round beach holiday destination.
+The Cape, for example, has a distinct winter climate from May to August.
 Still great for leisurely beach walks but not for slathering on the sun block.
-So if you want a classic beach holiday in August, then you need to head to northern beaches of KwaZulu Natal …
+So if you want a classic beach holiday in August, then you need to head to far-northern beaches of KwaZulu Natal …

 So how do the locals enjoy the beach?
 And how and where can sun-starved westerners join in?

-South Africa Beach Holidays in the Southern Summer – November to March
+South Africa Beach Holidays in Summer – Nov to March

 The long summer holiday season is Christmas when it is hot and sunny in South Africa.
-At this time, you must expect to vie with locals for the best places to stay, tables in restaurants, and spots on the beach.
-But once the South Africans head back to work and school in early January, South Africa’s beaches are surprisingly quiet.
+At this time, you'll have to vie with locals for the best places to stay, restaurant bookings and spots on the beach.
+But once the South Africans head back to work and school in early January, South Africa's beaches are surprisingly quiet.

 But even in the height of summer, don’t expect the sea temperature in the Western Cape to be anything less than bracing.
-The cold Benguela current means that the Atlantic waters on the south and west coasts (around Cape Town and Hermanus) are always cold, typically from 13oC to 19oC.
-(Though I am afraid to say that global warming has led to warmer water recently).
-The sea temperatures rises as you head east beyond Cape Agulhas (the ‘starting’ point for the Indian Ocean) so that on the Garden Route you can enjoy a reasonable 21-23 oC rising up to very pleasant 25-28 oC in KwaZulu Natal.
+The cold Benguela current means that the Atlantic waters on the south & west coasts (around Cape Town and Hermanus) are always cold, typically from 14C to 19C.
+(Though global warming has led to warmer waters recently).
+The sea temperatures rise as you head east beyond Cape Agulhas (the 'starting' point for the Indian Ocean) so that on the Garden Route you can enjoy a reasonable 21-22C rising up to very pleasant 24-25C in KwaZulu Natal.

-If you are visiting South Africa in our winter – which is the best time to enjoy a safari – then head north to the Indian Ocean coast of KwaZulu Natal or the Eastern Cape.
+If you are visiting South Africa in winter - which is the best time to enjoy a safari - then head north to the Indian Ocean coast of KwaZulu Natal or at least to the Wild Coast of Eastern Cape.